-The first one you need to create is designed for organizing random tasks, projects, and ideas from the previous bujo page and assigning them to specific brain dump category.
+The first one you need to create is designed for organizing random tasks, projects, and ideas from the previous bujo page and assigning them to a specific brain dump category.

 When it comes to the second part, just draw an Eisenhower matrix there.

-Not only it allows you to decide what to do first, what to delegate, but also it helps you to shorten your to-do list.
+Not only it allows you to decide what to do first, and what to delegate, but also it helps you to shorten your to-do list.